josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <a id="04-12"></a>

-### Never directly import lazy loaded folders
+### Never directly import lazy loaded directories

 #### Style 04-12

 <div class="s-rule avoid">

-**Avoid** allowing modules in sibling and parent folders to directly import a module in a *lazy loaded feature*.
+**Avoid** allowing modules in sibling and parent directories to directly import a module in a *lazy loaded feature*.

 </div>